 2017 Cost of Data Breach Study from Ponemon Institute found that “having an incident response team can save £358,394.94 per data breach”.

 Small, medium and large organisations can do more to protect their business against phishing scams such as staff awareness training, it is important to ensure employees can spot a Phishing scam and know what to do to look out for one.
 This may even include a stimulated phishing attack to show employees the threats and that they are vulnerable to an attack.
 Installing Anti-Virus software is key and making sure your software is up to date to help prevent damage to your system.
-It is also important to have an incident response team on hand to manage your security systems and ensure you are prepared in event of a data breach such as a phishing scam.
+It is also important to have an incident response team on hand to manage your security systems and ensure you are prepared in event of a data breach and attacks.

 For more information on how your business can improve its security or information about employee awareness training contact CS Risk Management today.